shippy6969/sign-in-canada_authenti-canada/en/discover/auto-collection.md

 * Bob then sits down at the same computer and attempts to log in to a Sign In Canada relying party, just a few seconds before Alice's 20 minute single-sign on window expires.
-* The Acceptance platform sends the first authentication request to GCKey, and receives Alice's pairwise identifier in return.
+* The Sign In Canada Platform sends the first authentication request to GCKey, and receives Alice's pairwise identifier in return.
-* Alice's SSO window then expires in the fraction of a second before the Acceptance Platform sends the second authentication request.
-GCKey prompts Bob to enter his GCKey credentials and then returns Bob's pairwise identifier to the Acceptance Platform.
+* Alice's SSO window then expires in the fraction of a second before the Sign In Canada Platform sends the second authentication request.
+GCKey prompts Bob to enter his GCKey credentials and then returns Bob's pairwise identifier to the Sign In Canada Platform.
-* The Acceptance platform then associates Bob's GCKey identifier with Alice's user profile.
+* The Sign In Canada Platform then associates Bob's GCKey identifier with Alice's user profile.

-In order to safeguard against this, the Acceptance Platform checks the `SessionIndex` of both SAML Assertions, and makes sure that they match before accepting the collected identifier.
+In order to safeguard against this, the Sign In Canada Platform checks the `SessionIndex` of both SAML Assertions, and makes sure that they match before accepting the collected identifier.

 ### SAML Pairwise identifiers issued by an identity provider (IDP) are supposed to be specific to a SAML service provider (SP).
 How is Sign In Canada allowed to obtain the identifiers generated for another SAML SP?

 The SAML specifications allow for the existence of *Affiliations*: groups of one or more SPs that share the same pairwise identifier for a given user.
-When a relying party moves from the GCCF to Sign In Canada, a new SAML Affiliation is defined, via SAML metadata, that allows the Acceptance Platform to obtain the pairwise identifiers that were originally created for the RP.
+When a relying party moves from the GCCF to Sign In Canada, a new SAML Affiliation is defined, via SAML metadata, that allows the Sign In Canada Platform to obtain the pairwise identifiers that were originally created for the RP.